A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Introduction

-Several models have been proposed for the evaluation and description of response inhibition in the stop signal paradigm, including the deadline model, the independent horse race model, the interactive horse race model and the Hanes-Carpenter model \cite{I9,I10,I11,I12}.
+Several models have been proposed to evaluate and describe response inhibition in the stop-signal paradigm, including the deadline model, the independent horse race model, the interactive horse race model, and the Hanes-Carpenter model \cite{I9,I10,I11,I12}.
 In this study, the independent horse race model is considered.
-It provides a theoretical framework in which researchers can measure the Stop Signal Reaction Times (SSRT), and its associated factors \cite{I13}.
-There are two types of the horse race model: the independent model with constant SSRT index, and the complete independent model with non-constant SSRT distribution; in this study, we focus on the second model(See Figure 1).
-SSRT measurements have been a key tool used by psychopathologists to make inferences about a patient's ability to inhibit thought and action (i) on the spectrum of clinical groups (e.g. ADHD, OCD, autism, schizophrenia ); and, (ii) across various tasks and experimental conditions \cite{I13}.
+It provides a theoretical framework in which researchers can measure the Stop Signal Reaction Times (SSRT) and its associated factors \cite{I13}.
+There are two types of the horse race model: the independent model with constant SSRT index and the complete independent model with non-constant SSRT distribution; in this study, we focus on the second model(See Figure 1).
+SSRT measurements have been a critical tool used by psychopathologists to make inferences about a patient's ability to inhibit thought and action (i) on the spectrum of clinical groups (e.g., ADHD, OCD, autism, schizophrenia ); and, (ii) across various tasks and experimental conditions \cite{I13}.
 SSRT measurement's precise estimation affects such inferences profoundly.
-There are several methods of estimation of SSRT depending to two contexts in the SST literature: (i) as a constant index, or (ii) as a non-constant random variable.
-Within each context these methods mentioned below refined the earlier proposed methods given their associated contexts.
-There are four estimation methods of SSRT as a constant index including the mean crude method, the Logan 1994 integration method\cite{I3}, the weighted method\cite{I14} and the time series based state space method\cite{I15}.
-Given a subject with go reaction time GORT random variable in the go trials with quantile function $Q_{GORT}$, $n$ stop signal delays $T_d$ , and the probability of successful inhibition(SI) the first two point indices of constant SSRT in the entire SST cluster are defined as:
+There are several estimation methods of SSRT depending on two contexts in the SST literature: (i) as a constant index, or (ii) as a non-constant random variable.
+Within each context, these methods mentioned below refined the earlier proposed methods given their associated contexts.
+There are four estimation methods of SSRT as a constant index, including the mean crude method, the Logan 1994 integration method\cite{I3}, the weighted method\cite{I14} and the time series based state-space method\cite{I15}.
+Given a subject with go reaction time GORT random variable in the go trials with quantile function $Q_{GORT}$, $n$ stop signal delays $T_d$ , and the probability of successful inhibition(SI).
+Then, the first couple of the point indices of constant SSRT in the entire SST cluster are defined as: